-This 40-story mixed-use development features 865,000 SF of built area including a residential tower, common and amenity spaces, retail space, mechanical and support space, and six stories of above-grade parking.
-The tower is highlighted by undulating architectural columns at its exterior facade, evoke red sugar cane reeds that were formerly grown on plantations nearby.
+This 41-story mixed-use development features 942,000 SF of built area including a 566-unit residential tower, common and amenity spaces, 58,000 SF of retail space, mechanical and support space, and six stories of above-grade parking for 724 vehicles.
+The tower is highlighted by undulating architectural columns at its exterior facade, evoking red sugar cane reeds that were formerly grown on plantations nearby.
 The architectural columns are constructed entirely of reinforced concrete and were coordinated carefully with the architect to allow for modularization of formwork and simplification of reinforcement while still providing a sculpted and unique defining feature for the tower.

 Behind the striking exterior, the structure primarily consists of thin, post-tensioned concrete floor plates and reinforced concrete columns and shear walls.
 In the garage area, long-span post-tensioned beams and floor slabs were provided using a repetitive garage beam forming system in order to open the floor plan and maximize visibility, ventilation, and the space available for parking stalls.